MiskaChris/ArCE/README.md

 The parameters of our method mainly come from 3 parts.1)Embeddings for entities and relations.
 All KGE methods involve these parameters because the aim of a KGE method is to obtain good embedding representations for entities and relations.
 We denote the number of these parameters as d1*(|E|+|R|),d1 is the embedding dimension, E&R are entity set and relation set respectively.
 2)Word embeddings used in description representation learning.
 All description-used methods involve these parameters.
 We denote the number of these parameters as d2*|W|, d2 is the word embedding dimension, W is the word set.
 3)Matrix parameters in our AtrousConvBlock.
 We denote the number of these parameters as k*|M|, k is the number of network layers(including both the standard convolution layers and the atrous convolution layers), M is transformation matrices.
 Generally, the sizes of the former two kinds of parameters are far larger than the third one.
 For example, WN18 has 18 relations and 40943 entities.
 For word embeddings, the number of words is usually hundreds of thousands.
 For example, there are 130000 words in SENNA embeddings (Collobert et al.,2011).Embedding dimension is usually set to several hundreds.
 Thus, there maybe several millions of parameters for either word or entity/relation embeddings.
 But the number of the third kind of parameters is far smaller.
 For example,M2,one of the matrices in our method (Equation10 in page4),is set to 100*200.
 Other matrices have similar parameter numbers. k(the number of network layers) is usually less than 10.
 Thus, d1*(|E|+|R|)>>k*|M| and d2*|W|>>>k*|M|.
 From the table we can see that when we set the dimension of embeddings to 200, AcrE(Basic) has a similar number of parameters with ConvE, which is in line with our expectation: the atrous convolution model almost wouldn’t increase the number of parameters.
 On the other hand, the number of parameters in AcrE(Full) is almost double that of in AcrE(Basic).
 This shows that the number of parameters in a description-used KGE model mainly come from the embedding parts.
 Compared with other description-used methods, the number of parameters in AcrE is linear increased due to the using of 2 kinds descriptions.
 When modeling these descriptions, DNN-based methods are often used.
 Thus the differences in both the time complexity and the space complexity of the description-used methods mainly come from the number of parameters.
 Accordingly, AcrE has a similar time and space complexity with other description-used methods like TKRL,DKRL,SSP,etc.

-## Ablation Experiments of With/Without Residual Learning
+##  Supplementary Experiments4：Ablation Experiments of With/Without Residual Learning
 The experiments show that there is a tiny different between the performance of "with/without" residual learning on most of the cases.
 We think the main reason is in line with the reason of introducing residual learning.
 We write in the right-bottom of page1 that we introduce residual learning in the proposed method mainly to address the vanishing/exploding gradient issue inherent in the DNN based learning frame.
 When we use more than 2 atrous convolutional layers in AcrE, we found it is often difficult for the model well converged if we don't use the residual learning.
  <div align=center><img width="790" height="155" src="https://github.com/MiskaChris/ArCE/blob/master/ArcE/basic_ArcE/实验7.png"/></div>
  Ablation experiments with/without residual learning on Wn18& FB15k